Train Nearest Neighbor Classifiers Using Classification Learner App

 Validation introduces some randomness into the results.
 Your model validation results can vary from the results shown in this example.

 To view the results for a model, select the model in the Models pane, and inspect the Summary tab.
 The Summary tab displays the Training Results metrics, calculated on the validation set.

 For the selected model, inspect the accuracy of the predictions in each class.
-On the Classification Learner tab, in the Plots section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.
+On the Classification Learner tab, in the Plot and Interpret section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.
 View the matrix of true class and predicted class results.

 For each remaining model, select the model in the Models pane, open the validation confusion matrix, and then compare the results across the models.